MArch Thesis Series 01 - Foundations

 It is with this understanding of architecture, as a spatial, cultural, and public act, that I approached my thesis.

 Too often, architectural theses focus on solving complex programs or addressing social issues through design.
-These are important pursuits, no doubt, but they often place the discipline in service of external concerns - matters that may, in some cases, be more appropriately addressed by graduates in the social sciences, public policy, or engineering.
+These are important pursuits, no doubt, but they often place the discipline in service of external concerns - matters that may, in some cases, be more appropriately addressed by graduates of other disciplines.
+This, after all, is a Master’s Degree in Architecture, not Social Science, not Public Policy, not Engineering.
+And as such, I felt it important to turn my inquiry inward - not to abandon the real world, but to question the discipline in its current form:

 … to be continued…